Predicting risk of diabetes and deadly cancers – healing practice

 Prostasin is a stimulator of epithelial sodium channels, which regulate sodium balance, blood volume and blood pressure.
 Of the epithelial sodium channel is associated with tumor suppression, glucose metabolism and hyperglycemia-associated tumor pathology, the researchers explain.

-Prostasin could offer treatment approaches for cancer
+Prostasin might offer treatment approaches for cancer

 Prostasin might mediate the process from high blood sugar to cancer, or at least act as a Markers for cancer susceptibility of people with high blood sugar, but further studies are needed to determine this.

-Prostasin may only be an indicator of disease occurrence, but it could also be causally relevant, which is exciting because it opens up the possibility of targeting this protein with future treatments for both diabetes and cancer“, so Professor Engström.
+Prostasin may only be an indicator of disease occurrence, but it might also be causally relevant, which is exciting because it opens up the possibility of targeting this protein with future treatments for both diabetes and cancer“, so Professor Engström.

 Diabetes increases risk of cancer